-All members have the opportunity to leave the plan during the Annual Enrollment Period and during the Medicare Advantage Open Enrollment Period.

-In certain situations, you may also be eligible to leave the plan at other times of the year.
+No one can make you stay in our plan if you do not want to.
+You can leave the plan at any time during the year.

-You also have the right to get most of your health care services through Original Medicare.

-See Chapter 10 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan.
+- You have the right to get most of your health care services through Original Medicare or a Medicare Advantage plan. - You can get your Medicare Part D prescription drug benefits from a prescription drug plan or from a Medicare Advantage plan. - Refer to Chapter 10 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan.